umigv/sensors-onboarding/README.md

 - You will need to set up a new subscriber and intialize it in the `main` function of `bno055.py`.
 Check out [this tutorial](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber.html#write-the-subscriber-node) on how to do so if you are need a refresher.
   - I recommend creating your subscriber in a separate file and importing it into `bno055.py` in order to keep your concerns separate.
 Analyze how `bno055.py` imports modules like `SensorService` for an idea of how to do this.
     - Note: adding another subscriber to the driver that subscribes to the driver's output is definitely not best practice, I just chose this because it's simpler and easier to implement for newcomers to ROS.
 The real best way to do this would be to create and launch a completely separate node that subscribes to `/bno055/imu` or `/bno055/imu_raw` and monitors it, and you are welcome and even encouraged to do the exercise this way in order to get more practice with ROS nodes.
 - Information on ROS topics gets sent as individual messages with instantaneous data describing the robot's state at a certain interval (rate).
-This driver actually does not have a fixed rate of publishing, which makes it more difficult to do  calculations based on rate at which messages are received.
+This driver actually does not have a fixed rate of publishing, which makes it more difficult to do  calculations based on the rate at which messages are received.
 Think about how you can get around this limitation (hint: ROS allows you to get the current time with `my_node.get_clock().now()`, where `my_node` is the ROS node object you create)
 - Think about what data you need to store about past IMU messages in order to log the events you want.
 What data structures will you need to store them?
 How often do you need to do this?
 - For help with logging in ROS, check out [this article](http://docs.ros.org/en/humble/Tutorials/Demos/Logging-and-logger-configuration.html).